Zynga cuts 2014 forecast, delays various gaming titles

 "Moving revenue is on one hand is clearly discouraging ....but we are being consistent against our lens of medium- to long-term choices for the benefit of customers and shareholders," Mattrick said.

-Other delayed titles included "Words with Friends" and mobile games from Natural Motion, a studio it acquired for $527 million in January.
+Other delayed titles included "Words with Friends" and mobile games from Natural Motion, a studio it acquired for $527 million (£313.07 million) in January.

 Zynga, however, announced it had entered into a licensing deal with the National Football League to release a mobile football game called "NFL Showdown" in select countries.
 It will be its first sports gaming title.